gyokuro/findcab/impl/README.md

 files) there aren't really going to be a massive number of objects in the collections.
 * There's enough flexibility in creating different kinds of indexes that this design can evolve as requirements change in the future.
+* There are likely other kinds of objects that need to be stored in the database, like user accounts, ride information, cab profiles, etc. that makes using a general purpose database with spatial indexing attractive.

 ## Alternative implementations